Side Effects of Uloric Caused Crippling Heart Attack, Lawsuit Claims

-The complaint (PDF) was filed by Wade Tackett in the U.S. District Court for the Northern District of Illinois on February 14, indicating he began taking Uloric for treatment of gout in 2013.
+The complaint (PDF) was filed in the U.S. District Court for the Northern District of Illinois on February 21, pursuing damages for Sherry Pugh, as the personal representative of Danny Ray Pugh, who is now deceased.

 Did You Know?